Funding AI for Good: A Call for Meaningful Engagement: Introduction

-To address these questions, we conducted a qualitative analysis of AI4SG funding calls for proposals and grant announcements (hereafter referred to as \textit{funding documents}).
-Our dataset encompasses 35 funding documents---19 funding calls and 16 grant announcements---representing about \$410 million USD in total investments (see Appendix~\ref{app:funding_doc} for a complete list).
-These programs span a range of efforts, broadly framed under the banners of AI or data science for ``social good,'' ``development,'' ``climate change,'' and other social domains.
-Our dataset includes funding programs from 23 distinct funders, including private technology companies, philanthropic foundations, nonprofit organizations, and government agencies based in English-speaking countries such as the United States.
+We collected and conducted a reflexive thematic analysis of 35 funding documents---19 funding calls and 16 grant announcements---representing about \$410 million USD in total investments (see Appendix~\ref{app:funding_doc} for a complete list).
+These documents represent a range of efforts, broadly framed under the banners of AI or data-driven technologies for ``social good,'' ``development,'' and other social domains.
+Our dataset includes funding programs from 23 distinct funders, including private technology companies, philanthropic foundations, nonprofit organizations, and government agencies based in Western societies such as the United States.